 In America, the Californian government first passed these laws in 1931 to safeguard the smaller players.
 The law was amended in 1933 to make the rule binding on non-signors.
 Similar legislations later got enacted in many other states.

 The law was created to protect governments and companies from countries or businesses that wanted to dump their products into markets with unfair subsidies or at low prices.
 Lawmakers believed allowing producers to dictate retail prices will help stabilize markets and price levels.
-Also, manufacturers could establish and maintain their product goodwill and reputation.
+Also, manufacturers could establish and maintain their goodwill and reputation.
 This is because consumers generally view inexpensive products as sub-par or low-quality.